tyayers/google-cloud-pybreak/README.md

 ## Using and integrating

 After deployment, the service can be called by any system that needs to request elevated access for a user and project (see the API docs in [./docs/breakglass-oapi-v1.yaml](./docs/breakglass-oapi-v1.yaml).
-The authentication is by default OIDC authentication provided by Cloud RUn using the created **breakglassservice** service account.
+The authentication is by default [OIDC authentication provided by Cloud Run](https://cloud.google.com/run/docs/authenticating/service-to-service) using the created **breakglassservice** service account.
 This can be adapted or changed depending on hosting and needed authentication (auth needs to be done outside of the microservice).

 ## Architecture